 Reflections on the 2019 Velo Birmingham and Midlands Sportive

 During the registration, riders provided an expected time that they would finish the ride in.
 Apparently this helped to create mixed ability rider pens.
 This sounds good because it means the slower riders who will take the longest time won’t be at the back at the start.
 And also find themselves on their own early on.
-In reality it meant that there was a wildly different skillset and experience level amongst riders on tight roads.
+In reality, it meant that there were wildly different skillsets and experience levels amongst riders on tight roads.
 Whilst it’s a closed road sportive, it would’ve been useful to advise riders in the rider pack how to ride it safely with large groups around passing at speed.

 Linked to this is the crashes – of which seemingly there were lots of on the day.
 Compared to events with similar amounts of riders, I don’t remember seeing any on the Tour of Flanders last year.
 That was an event on open roads too.
 Obviously a rider died on this year’s ride, in a crash which the circumstances are unknown so I’ll steer well clear of that.